 As South Africa embarks on a new era of infrastructural growth, across Power and Transport sectors, Alstom will remain at the forefront of the country’s economic, environmental and social progress.

 To find out more about how Alstom is contributing to the South African Government's vision of a transformed society, visit the Sustainability pages.

-Discover also how Alstom is shaping the future of South-African railway transport with Gibela, as it will supply 600 passenger trains (3600 coaches) to be delivered between 2015 and 2025.
+Discover also how Alstom is shaping the future of South-African railway transport with Gibela, as it will supply 600 passenger trains (3600 coaches) to be delivered over a period of 10 years.
 The trains will be manufactured in South Africa by and for South Africans.
 Learn more about the history of the project.